swisspol/GCDWebServer/README.md

 * No dependencies on third-party source code
 * Available under a friendly [New BSD License](LICENSE)

+Included extensions:
+* GCDWebUploader: subclass of GCDWebServer that implements an interface for uploading and downloading files from an iOS app's sandbox using a web browser

 What's not available out of the box but can be implemented on top of the API:
 * Authentication like [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 * Web forms submitted using "multipart/mixed"